-Wood Packaging is Most Recycled Packaging Material
+Wood Packaging is the Most Recycled Packaging Material

 Wood is recyclable.
 The recycling of wood pallets and wood packaging material is being done at a very high level throughout North America.

 Recycling takes place throughout the product use cycle.
 New pallet manufacturing is only one part of how pallets are used.
-The pallet usage cycle also involves recovery and reuse of pallets that are in good condition as well as the repair and reconstruction of damaged pallets.
+The pallet usage cycle also involves the recovery and reuse of pallets that are in good condition as well as the repair and reconstruction of damaged pallets.
 Pallets can also be dismantled and the lumber used to remanufacture new pallets.

 According to new research conducted by Virginia Tech and the USDA Forest Service, in 2016, 508 million new pallets were manufactured.
 In the same year, 341 million pallets were recovered out of which only 25.39 million wooden pallets were landfilled in 2016, resulting in a recycling rate of 95%.
-Only 1.8% of all wood landfilled by a MSW (municipal and solid waste) and 5.6% landfilled by a C&D (construction and demolition) landfill were wood pallets.1 The extremely high rate of recycling could be attributed to the increased environmental awareness of companies and the emerging zero landfill policies that prevent companies from sending packaging materials to landfills.
+Only 1.8% of all wood landfilled by an MSW (municipal and solid waste) and 5.6% landfilled by a C&D (construction and demolition) landfill were wood pallets.1 The extremely high rate of recycling could be attributed to the increased environmental awareness of companies and the emerging zero-landfill policies that prevent companies from sending packaging materials to landfills.

 - Pallet Market and Pallet Recovery Survey.
 “Investigation of New & Recovered Shipping Platforms in the USA.”
 Peer-reviewed article (Bioresources Journal, March 2020).